vishoo7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in the "In[11] cell of the Ipython notebook.
 The test accuracy is in the "In[12]" cell.

 My final model results were:
-* validation set accuracy vacilating around 0.92
+* validation set accuracy vacilating around 0.96
-* test set accuracy of 0.921
+* test set accuracy of 0.95

 I discussed some of the tweaks and their effects in the previous answer, and continue below:

 * What was the first architecture that was tried and why was it chosen?

 I used the LeNet (convolutional neural network) architecture since it was the suggested architecture for this type of classification problem.
 It lends itself well to the problem since the sign can be positioned in different parts and sizes of the image.

 * What were some problems with the initial architecture?

 The validation accuracy did not reach very high.
+The amount of time spent minimizing the cost function was very brief.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 I went through the deep neural network lessons and recalled that drop outs are a very good solution.
 This helps solve the problem of overfitting.
 Since the validation set accuracy and the test set accuracy were high, it appears I achieved a good balance between overfitting and underfitting

 * Which parameters were tuned?
 How were they adjusted and why?

 Learning rate, drop out rate, epochs, and batch size.
 I was a little unsure about the ideal epoch and batch sizes.
 I tried to limit the epochs to a point where the learning rate wasn't moving significantly anymore.
 I also noticed that the batch size effected how long each epoch was take.
 I eventually did my processing on AWS so speed was less of a concern.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+The convolution layer helps because the nature of the problem is that the details lie in smaller sections of the bigger picture.
+I took the original LeNet architecture and added the drop out later, which helped for overfitting (the accuracy of the validation set increased).
+I hope to learn about more ways to improve the solution with changes to the architecture and parameters.
+Additionally, adding more image training data or appropriately mangingling the images in the training set would also improve accuracy.

 ###Test a Model on New Images